-When Samsung unveiled its flagship device Galaxy Note 20, they teased the Your Phone app.
-Your Phone is a product of the collaborative efforts of Samsung and Microsoft which offered users to operate Android apps via their Windows 10 computers.
+Your Phone app, now called Phone Link app, is a product of the collaborative efforts of Samsung and Microsoft which offered users to operate Android apps via their Windows 11/10 computers.

 While there were web platforms for apps that are of the most basic use to most people, Twitter, Instagram for instance, Your Phone meant putting the entire experience of operating your phone into your computer; using one centralized device.
 At the time, it seemed like the feature would be a Note 20 exclusive, but in November last year Microsoft came up with the Windows Insider Program, and members of that program were given access to the app.